Indians in China: Medical students

 There are a total 23,000 Indian students in China in 2019 and among them 21,000 study medicine.
 Students from Andhra Pradesh are particularly well represented with 5,000 medical students in China reported in 2011.

 The growth of Indian medical students at Chinese medical universities started in 2003 after the Medical Council of India (MCI) accepted Chinese medical degrees for qualification in India.
 For the academic year 2019–20, MCI recognised English language degrees from 45 universities and colleges in China.
 Chinese medical schools are attractive because of better infrastructure, labs and equipment, and lower cost with annual tuition around $4,000 in 2020, about half of the cost of private medical schools in India.

-Hong Kong

-Most Indians stepped into the fields like international companies, banking, airlines, travel agents, medical, media and insurance sector.
-The banking and financial sector had the strongest presence of Indian professionals.
-Information technology and telecommunications have also interested highly qualified Indians.
-In the 1950s, tailoring had become an industry that was popular with Indians and around 200 tailoring shops were owned by them at that time.

-Indian culture

-The Indian Embassy has been organising the Festival of India in China over the years.
-An important component of it has been the food festivals held in Indian restaurants, spread over nearly 45 Chinese cities.